 How is driving on the wrong side of the road?
 If you have never driven in Scotland before have a look at my detailed guide to how to plan a road trip and how to drive on a single track road!

-Do I need to pre-book accommodation before setting off?
+Do I need to pre-book accommodation on the NC500 before setting off?
 It depends if you are camping or booking pubs and hotels.
 We found we could easily find camping spots (and change nights dependent on the weather) For some of the more remote places, such as staying at Applecross, I would recommend booking in advance.

 Is there anywhere or anybody I can buy an information pack from – or is one available from the Scotish tourist board?
 Yes!
 For more info on the North Coast 500 visit: northcoast500.com or download the North Coast 500 app.